deohs/coders/demos/data_import/epa_aqi/getAQI.md

                  toTb = 60)
 ```

+Through experimentation, we find that we can omit "startDate" and "endDate",
+since "startDateAbsolute" and "endDateAbsolute" appear to be sufficient.

 ## Get WA Ecology JSON

 Now that our request is in a list, we can send that list to the web site.